 This Brisbane boutique set up shop almost 20 years ago and now operates out of its three boutiques in Brisbane, 60 wholesalers around Australia and of course online.
 It’s inspired by Japanese culture but the design is very much fitting for Queensland with light fabrics and summer dresses and skirts.
 Since day one Maiocchi has been ethically produced here in Australia.

 Another Japanese-inspired Brisbane brand, Ukiyo Boutique focuses on light linens and simple designs for everyday wear.
-It opts for block colours or simple patterns like checks and stripes so that your wears never go out of fashion.
+The brand opts for block colours or simple patterns like checks and stripes so that your pieces never go out of fashion.
 It’s all super comfy and all made in Australia.

 A bit heavier on the prints side is Brisbane’s Meta Design Co with more lovely light fabrics in T-shirts, dresses and skirts.
 The designer and brand founder Kathy says she opts for Japanese and African fabrics because she loves the patterns and colours.
 Everything is handmade by Kathy here in Brisbane.

 Fresh outta Brisbane, Genkstasy are makers of ungendered street wear.
-Their unisex apparel often features funky Japanese-inspired prints that give their clothes a serious street edge.
-All their wears are ethically produced here in Australia.
+The designer’s unisex apparel often features funky Japanese-inspired prints that gives the clothes a serious street edge.
+All the clothing is ethically produced here in Australia.

 If you’d rather resort wear, put Sruti Jindal on your list.
 The Indian-inspired Brisbane label makes quality casual wear for resort or other special occasions.
 Sruti Jindal is a label out of The New Garde – a Brisbane fashion community and co-working space for independent designers.